wcstrickland/lego/roadmap.md

 - [x] change get_all_records from fetchall() to fetchone() with iteration to pevent error cascade blocking the transaction
 - [x] log errors to a file rather than stdout
 - [ ] create script to copy log file out if it is too large
+- [x] command line arguments can 'slice' the database so it can be iterated over in chunks at different times
-- [ ] python script to fetch all users and print to file.
+- [ ] ~~python script to fetch all users and print to file.
 Then split that file.
-Cron jobs to run main and get input from each split file.
+Cron jobs to run main and get input from each split file.~~
-- [ ] each file will be the source for queries
+- [ ] ~~each file will be the source for queries~~